Local Absentee Voting

 Each ballot must be mailed directly to the voter.
 When filing for an absentee ballot, please be certain to leave enough time for the ballot to be mailed and returned to the Town Clerk by close of polls on election day and ALWAYS provide a phone number or email address in case there's a question.

 Voters may also vote absentee in person at the Town Clerk's office in Town Hall if they cannot appear at the polling location due to the reasons stated above.
-To find out when In-Person Absentee Voting is available, click here.

 Absentee ballots are sent out in the order that they are received by the Town Clerk's office.
-To find out the status of your Absentee Ballot request, you can check online here.

 Sending Absentee Ballot Requests